keithalewis/math/um1.md

 only if it is constant on atoms of $\AA$ so $X\colon[\AA]\to\RR$ _is_ a function.

-If $P$ is a positive measure with mass 1, aka a probability measure, on
+If $P$ is a positive measure with mass 1 on
 $\Omega$ and $X\colon\Omega\to\RR$ is a random variable then conditional expectation $Y = E[X|\AA]$ is equivalent to restriction of measure $Y(P|\AA) = (XP)|\AA$.